Discover how dextran is redefining hydrogel innovation.

 By chemically modifying dextran with β-cyclodextrin (the “host”) and adamantane or benzophenone (the “guests”), they developed a new UV-curable hydrogel system that can cross-link without added photoinitiators.

-The result is a robust, self-healing material whose properties — from viscosity to elasticity — can be finely tuned simply by adjusting the dextran molecular weight and composition
+The result is a robust, self-healing material whose properties — from viscosity to elasticity — can be finely tuned simply by adjusting the dextran molecular weight and composition.

 Photoinitiator-free cross-linking: reduces potential toxicity and simplifies formulation.